 - Centralize your planning documents: Keeping the original copies of your estate planning documents in one location will reduce the risk of losing key information.
 Your will and/or trust, durable power of attorney, beneficiary designations, letter of intent, health care power of attorney, and guardianship designations are all important documents for a well-managed estate plan.

 - Keep a schedule: If your estate plan is up-to-date, you should commit to a regular schedule of reviewing and revising it annually or biannually.
 Creating a formal schedule can help prevent an estate plan from becoming outdated.
 And, maintaining a frequent schedule will minimize the chances of forgetting important events or acquired assets that should be included in your plan.

-Keeping your estate plan current can be a chore – just like changing those batteries – but with proper organization and discipline, you can better ensure your wealth, assets, and future wishes are set for your beneficiaries.
-As always, a Certified Financial Planner™ professional is skilled in managing estate plans and can help you keep your affairs in order.
+Keeping your estate plan current can be a chore—just like changing those batteries—but with proper organization and discipline, you can better ensure your wealth, assets and future wishes are set for your beneficiaries.